RandomKiddo/RandomKiddo/README.md

 I know these languages very well!
 I'm either fluent or mostly fluent in these!
 I mainly do projects in these languages!

 - Java (including Maven, Gradle, and Minecraft Development in Fabric & Spigot)
-- Python3 (including JupyterNotebooks, Conda, and Venv)
+- Python3 (including JupyterNotebooks, Conda, Venv, Tensorflow, and FastAPI)
 - C++
 - JSON / XML
 - MATLAB